Once you have successfully completed all modules in your curriculum and have finished your thesis, you can apply to complete your master degree.

 - context with your master program (example).

-Send the abstract to your supervisor, who registers the thesis subject via TISS and informs the Dean of Studies.
-(Exception: Students in “Lehramtsstudium” instead use the form F-853).
+…and present it in the relevant Seminar for Master Students of your master program.
+Afterwards, send the updated abstract to your supervisor, who registers the thesis subject via TISS and informs the Dean of Academic Affairs.

 2. Compose Your Master Thesis

 For the formal properties of theses there are guidelines and specifications, which ensure a uniform and scientifically consistent appearance.
-As the author of a diploma thesis you are obliged to comply with these requirements.
+As the author of a diploma thesis you are obliged to comply with these requirements, including using the up-to-date faculty logo.

 - Cover Page: Please use our template exclusively and do not change the formatting.
 You only need to enter the parameter “Participation” if an assistant was involved in the supervision.
 The academic degree is “Diplomingenieur” or “Diplomingenieurin“.
 If you complete the ”Lehramtsstudium“, you will receive the academic degree “Magister der Naturwissenschaften” or “Magistra der Naturwissenschaften”.
 The German language cover page is the first page of the master thesis.
 If you would like to additionally include an English version, please add it as the second page.
 Please note that also in the English language version the academic degree must be given in German only.